-The owner's tool kit is located under the seat.
-(See page 3-11 for seat removal and installation procedures.)
+The owner's tool kit is located inside the storage compartment under the seat.
+(See page 3-11 for seat removal procedures.)

 The service information included in this manual and the tools provided in the owner's tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
 However, additional tools such as a torque wrench may be necessary to perform certain maintenance work correctly.